-Nadia will next be in the USA, based in Fanwood NJ, in 2017.
+Nadia is periodically in the United States and available to speak to congregations as her schedule permits.
 Email her to extend an invitation to visit your congregation or organization.

 About Nadia Ayoub